aselshall/rm/hw/case1.md

   </a>
 </div>

+The goal of this homework is to help you see how the concepts and techniques covered in class can be utilized to address complex real issues that require research!
+Refer to <span style="color:blue">Module 1: Introduction to Research Methods course</span> and the [big picture](https://aselshall.github.io/rm/hw/big-picture) to learn about the scope of this course.

+The questions below are designed to challenge your thinking and deepen your understanding of research methods by applying them to a real-world case study.
+In other words, this exercise encourages you to think critically, make connections between theory and practice, and gain a more nuanced perspective on the role of research in problem-solving.

 ### Questions

-In the movie *Erin Brockovich*, the protagonist uncovers a major environmental health issue involving contaminated groundwater in a small community.
-These questions are designed to challenge your thinking and deepen your understanding of research methods by applying them to a real-world case study.
-The goal is to help you see how the concepts and techniques you will learn in class can be utilized to address complex environmental issues.
-Refer to <span style="color:blue">Module 1: Introduction to Research Methods course</span> and the [big picture](https://aselshall.github.io/rm/hw/big-picture) for details.
-This exercise encourages you to think critically, make connections between theory and practice, and gain a more nuanced perspective on the role of research in problem-solving.
 [Watch the movie on YouTube](https://youtu.be/ERJ74tDM03s) and answer these questions.

 1. **Research problem:** Refer to <span style="color:blue">Module 2: Foundations of research</span>.
 Based on the movie *Erin Brockovich*, describe the research problem investigated.
 How did the groundwater contamination impact the community, and what were the main concerns?